parmar-abhinav/gum/docs/tutorials/mcp.md

 First, you'll need to set up the GUM in general and have it build some sense of your context.
 To do this, follow the instructions on [the front page here.](../index.md).
 You'll also need a client that supports MCP.
 One example client is the MacOS Claude Desktop app, which you can download [here](https://claude.ai/download).
 The Claude desktop app requires the uv package manager for MCP, so you'll need to follow [the instructions on the uv website](https://docs.astral.sh/uv/getting-started/installation/) (or simply ```brew install uv```).

-!!! note "If you didn't use brew, make sure sure uv is installed _globally_"
+!!! note "If you didn't use brew, make sure uv is installed _globally_"
     Annoyingly, some apps (Claude) don't look at your local PATH.
 So if you didn't use brew, your uv might be in your local bin ```~/.local/bin/uv```.
 You can test this by running ```which uv```.
 Luckily, you can just set a symlink to fix this:

     ```